satnaing/group1/use-cases/use-case1.md

 ### Goal in Context

-As a *Scrum team* we want *to produce a report on the population of countries of the world, a continent and a region organized by largest to smallest* so that *we can support population reporting of the organisation.*
+As a *User* I *to view a report on the population of countries of the world, a continent and a region organized by largest to smallest* so that *we can support population reporting of the organisation.*

 ### Scope